Our Curriculum Intent

 - Children regularly take part in charity events to foster British values.

-- All children plan and lead their own collective worship each half term.
+- Classes plan and lead their own collective worship each half term.

 - The children have a voice in the school through taking on roles in our Student Council, our Collective Worship Committee, becoming a house captain and through the Headteacher Tea Parties.

-- We have a well thought out transition plan which includes lessons planned and delivered by Todmorden High School.
+- We have a well thought out transition plan which includes lessons planned and delivered by Todmorden High School from Year 4.